bluedream1121/REKD/README.md

 If you find our code or paper useful to your research work, please consider citing our work using the following bibtex:
 ```
 @InProceedings{Lee_2022_CVPR,
-    author    = {Lee, Jongmin and Kim, Byungjin and Cho, Minsu},
+    author    = {Lee, Jongmin and Kim, Byungjin and Cho, Minus},
     title     = {Self-Supervised Equivariant Learning for Oriented Keypoint Detection},
     booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
     month     = {June},